Discover Your Skills

 Remove yourself from daily distractions and focus your time exclusively on dissertation writing!
 The Dissertation Writers' Retreats provides PhD candidates with dedicated time for intensive writing.
 Participating in the Retreat can help you make significant progress in writing your dissertation and help establish good writing habits.

-Coffee, tea and snacks will be provided in the morning and afternoon, along with lunch at the Grad Club.
-Please make every effort to clear your calendar and commit to attending the full retreat.
+Please make every effort to clear your calendar and commit to attending the full retreat (both days).

 Location: Room 1N05, International and Graduate Affairs Building